 Entering the suburbs of Columbus at Grove City, Interstate 71 curves northward to parallel the Scioto River ahead of Downtown.
 The freeway combines with I-70 across the river along the southern periphery of the central business district before resuming a northward course to the east of Downtown.
 This stretch is slated for improvements due to the weaving traffic patterns of the I-71 mainline.
 Interstate 71 otherwise continues north through the capital city to exit it near Worthington and Westerville.

-Beyond Columbus, Interstate 71 again resumes with rural environs north to Berkshire where it bends northeast for the Cleveland area.
+Beyond Columbus, Interstate 71 transitions back into a rural freeway north to Berkshire where it bends northeast for the Cleveland area.
 Bypassing Mansfield to the east, I-71 traverses a swampy area by Charles Mill Lake ahead of Ashland.
 Remaining rural, the freeway extends northeast to meet the west end of I-76 near Westfield Center and south end of I-271 outside Medina.

 The outer suburbs of Cleveland ensue along the northward drive by Brunswick and Strongsville, with I-71 passing by Cleveland-Hopkins International Airport (CLE) along an increasingly urban route at Brook Park.
 The final stretch of I-71 takes the route east from the airport area through west Cleveland and northern Brooklyn.
 The route overtakes the north end of the Jennings Freeway (State Route 176) before ending at I-90 and I-490 and the Innerbelt.